dhandeeswaran2005/Read-from-CSV/README.md

 ## PROGRAM:
 ```
 '''
-Developed by:MOHAMED FAROOK S
+Developed by: Dhandeeswaran selvakumar
-Register No: 23014058
+Register No: 23006838
 '''
 To write a python program for reading content from a CSV file.
 import pandas as pd